CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 **Docker image**:

-You should be able to run your Docker images locally (e.g., on the machine you built it, or for CLAIRE with the remote Docker Engine on our `claire-build-machine`).
+You should be able to run your Docker image locally (e.g., on the machine you built it, or for CLAIRE with the remote Docker Engine on our `claire-build-machine`).
 It will be hard to debug your image on Run:ai if you can't even run it locally.
 The simple checks below will be enough.